UniversalDependencies/docs/_eme/feat/Aspect.md

 Continuative aspect expresses imperfectivity not occasioned by habit.

-The morpheme `-o` appears after a final consonant or vowel, only with a 3rd person subject predicate.
+The morpheme `-o` appears after a final consonant or vowel, only with a 3rd person subject.

 The second morpheme marks the continuative aspect on action or state predicates whose subject is a 1st or 2nd person and is realized as `-ɲ` after a vowel, and `-iɲ` after a consonant.